rsnemmen/OpenCL-examples/README.md

 - `mandelbrot`: my attempt at a simple Mandelbrot set calculation
 - `N-BodySimulation`: Apple's N-body simulator which clearly illustrates the speedup gained by using the GPU.
 Requires Xcode
 - `RayTraced_Quaternion_Julia-Set_Example`: Apple
-- `rng`: Illustrates how to generate random numbers in the host and in the GPU using the library [`clRNG`](http://clmathlibraries.github.io/clRNG/htmldocs/index.html).
+- `rng`: Illustrates how to generate random numbers in the host and in the GPU using the library [`clRNG`](http://clmathlibraries.github.io/clRNG/htmldocs/index.html)
+- `auger`: generates random cosmic rays on an isotropic sky

-Note: So far, only two of the examples below clearly demonstrate the computational advantage of using a GPU for processing–`N-BodySimulation` and `RayTraced_Quaternion_Julia-Set_Example`, both developed by Apple programmers.
-As I understand OpenCL better, the codes will improve and the advantages of GPU will become apparent (hopefully).
+The examples that clearly demonstrate the computational advantage of using a GPU for processing are `N-BodySimulation`, `RayTraced_Quaternion_Julia-Set_Example` (both developed by Apple programmers) and `auger`.
+For `auger`, I got impressive speedups of >200x compared to a serial code on the CPU.

 # Info about OpenCL devices